LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 there are two test with the same name in two different test sets, only one of them will be reported.
 Second, skipped test sets are not reported.
-Finally, when using the xUnit.net v2 XML format, tests are reported in a random order instead of their run order.
+Finally, when using the xUnit.net v2 XML format, tests are reported in a random order instead of their run order and dates are displayed as "unknown" in the overview page.

 Exporting code coverage results in XML format